For centuries the roaring crowds, rumbling hooves and energetic buzz of the stands has drawn people in their masses to the racecourse.

 Dittons Library, Thames Ditton

-Discover the stories of Hurst Park and Sandown below - from their beginnings at the Starting Line, over challenging Hurdles, and through to the Home Straight and Finishing Line in the modern day.
+Look below to discover a selection of the stories, historic objects and photographs from Hurst Park and Sandown featured in the exhibition.
+Beginning with their origins at the Starting Line, over challenging Hurdles, and through to the Home Straight and Finishing Line in the modern day.

-'The Starting Line'.
-Clockwise from top left: Print from original watercolour of horse and jockey entitled "Into the First Turn", by John Skeaping; Wooden horse and jockey toy, mounted; Engraving of Sandown Races, c.1890s - note the lack of female figures in this; Photograph of racegoers at Sandown, c.1890; Photograph of an advert for a Hurst Park Race meeting at the Lord Hotham public house, 1910; Set of five Hurst Park Club badges, 1911.
+'The Starting Line' Clockwise from Top Left: Print from original watercolour of horse and jockey entitled "Into the First Turn", by John Skeaping; Wooden horse and jockey, mounted; Engraving of men at Sandown, c.
+1890s; Photo of crowds in the Grandstand at the Sandown races, 1890s; Photo of advert for Hurst Park meeting at Lord Hotham pub, 1910; Five Hurst Park Club badges, 1911.

 THE STARTING LINE